Greenland: Education

 About 100 schools exist, in which both Greenlandic and Danish are used.
 Generally, Greenlandic is taught from kindergarten to the end of secondary school, but Danish is compulsory from the first cycle of primary school as a second language.
 As in Denmark with Danish, the school system provides for "Greenlandic 1" and "Greenlandic 2" courses.
 Language tests allow students to move from one level to the other.
 Based on the teachers' evaluation of their students, a third level of courses has been added: "Greenlandic 3".
 Secondary education in Greenland is generally vocational and technical.
 The system is governed by Regulation No. 16 of 28 October 1993 on Vocational and Technical Education, Scholarships and Career Guidance.
 Danish remains the main language of instruction.
-The capital, Nuuk, has a (bilingual) teacher training college and a (bilingual) university.
+Nuuk has a bilingual teacher training college and a bilingual university.
 At the end of their studies, all students must pass a test in the Greenlandic language.

 Higher education is offered in Greenland: university education, training of journalists, training of primary and lower secondary school teachers, training of social workers, training of social educators and training of nurses and nursing assistants.
 Greenlandic students can continue their education in Denmark, if they wish and have the financial means to do so.
 For admission to Danish educational institutions, Greenlandic applicants are placed on an equal footing with Danish applicants.
 Scholarships are granted to Greenlandic students who are admitted to Danish educational institutions.
 To be eligible for these scholarships, the applicant must be a Danish citizen and have had permanent residence in Greenland for at least five years.
 The total period of residence outside Greenland may not exceed three years.